Planning a garden for dogs

 Planting plants in big containers can prevent dogs from digging them up.
 You can also place rocks around plants, logs, or thorn branches.
 If the dog persists, try wetting a plant & sprinkling chilli powder on it.
 The taste may make the dog desist.

-Petunias look colourful in a basket hanging out of the dog's reach.
+Petunias and other plants look colourful in a basket hanging out of the dog's reach.

 Dogs need shade in the garden, so plant a tree or dense bush.
 You will have to protect the young plant while growing or the dog may break it.